Russian Space? Concepts, Practices, Representations (RSCPR)

 During the group's first life cycle (2015-19), RSCPR members organised many research seminars, took part in a number of academic conferences in Norway and abroad, and published the following items (including two recent books by Chekin and Gustafsson, as well as a multiauthored monograph by Hansen, Rogatchevski, Steinholt and Wickström).
 A collection of articles on the northern impact of the 1917 Russian revolutions, co-edited by Myklebost, J P Nielsen and Rogatchevski, came out in March 2020.

 Two PhD students (Anni Lappela of the University of Helsinki and Jacek Szymala of the University of Wrocław) were affiliated to RSCPR, in September-November 2018 (to conduct research) and October 2019 - March 2020 (as an Erasmus trainee) respectively.

 Several grants have been secured.
 Two doctoral theses, began in 2015 and 2016 respectively by Høgetveit and Hansen, have been completed on time and successfully defended in 2019 and 2020.
-Two more doctoral students have recently been employed to conduct their research during the group's next phase of existence (2020-23).
+Three more doctoral students have been employed to conduct their research during the group's next phase of existence (2020-23).